 Samford University's commitment to collaborative, cyclic and integrative improvement provides the means to make evidence-based decisions for its administrative, educational support, and academic functions.

-The offices of the Assistant Provost for Assessment and Accreditation and the Office of Institutional Research, Assessment and Effectiveness (OIRAE) facilitate institutional effectiveness processes at Samford University.
+The Office of Institutional Research and Assessment (OIRA) facilitates institutional effectiveness processes at Samford University.
 A listing of the personnel, their respective roles, and contact information are located on the "Contact Us" page.